shofiqtest/shofiqtest/README.md

 Here is some info about me:

-- 🔭 I am looking for a new scope in software development.
-- 🌱 I am currently working on tDCS brain stimulation desktop based application project.
-- 🤔 I am looking for opportunities to help you with your system Application & software development.
 - 💬 I am a person who is positive about every aspect of life.
 There are many things I like to do, to see, and to experience.
       I like to think, I like to dream; I like to talk and discuss about all kinds of topics with people.
-- ⚡ I love to study: Machine Learning, Artificial intelligence, Embedded System and Medical application.
+- ⚡ I love to study: Operating System, Software Designing and Development .

 ### 📫 How to reach me:
    [<img src="https://img.icons8.com/color/48/000000/linkedin.png" width="3.5%"/>](https://www.linkedin.com/in/mdshofiqul/)